GBell94/mildew-detection-in-cherry-leaves/README.md

     * Powdery mildew is a fungal disease affecting a wide range of plants.
     * Samples of leaves are taken and inspected visually for signs of mildew.
 * Project Dataset
-    * The available dataset contains over 4000 images of cherry leaves which are healthy and ones which show signs of powdery mildew taken from Farmy & Foods' crops.
+    * The available dataset contains 4208 images of cherry leaves which are healthy and ones which show signs of powdery mildew taken from Farmy & Foods' crops.
 * Business Requirements
     * The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
     * The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.